Equity at NFF

 Our aim is for every aspect of our work to advance racial equity.
 This will require a variety of efforts, some already in place, to evaluate growth opportunities to ultimately guide us to a new way of working with our clients and within our organization.

 In March of 2020, we formed our Social Innovation and Equity Council (SIEC).
-Led by Trella Walker, the SIEC works to ensure that our past shortcomings are acknowledged and addressed, and NFF’s commitment to equity is operationalized in our internal and external work going forward.
+Led by Lacy Serros, the SIEC works to ensure that our past shortcomings are acknowledged and addressed, and NFF’s commitment to equity is operationalized in our internal and external work going forward.
 Read more about SIEC here.

 Our Latest Work